July 6, 2025

 About

+Welcome to the Legends of the Cue, the podcast where we dive into the fascinating stories, legendary players, and rich traditions that shape the world of Pool.
 I'm Mike Gonzalez, and along with my co-host, we're here to shine a spotlight on the people and moments that built this great game we all love.

 I'm Allison Fisher, world champion and longtime competitor on both sides of the Atlantic in Snooker and Pool.
 I've lived this game from inside the arena and I'm thrilled to help preserve the stories that made it what it is today.
+This is our way to honor them in their voices where possible and through the memories of those who knew them.

-We'll also explore iconic venues, unforgettable matches and innovations in equipment and play.
+We'll also explore iconic venues, unforgettable matches, and innovations in equipment and play.
 And of course, we'll keep the memory alive of those no longer with us.

 So if you're a lifelong fan, a casual player, a young aspiring pro, or simply curious about the legends behind the felt, this podcast is for you.